HarikaYalavarthi/training/Enterprise-App-Development-with-AngularJS/8. Testing/2. E2E Testing/README.md

   });
 });
 ```
 This uses the globals `element` and `by`, which are also created by Protractor.
-The `element` function is used for finding HTML elements on your webpage.
+The `element` function is used for finding HTML elements on webpage.
 It returns an ElementFinder object, which can be used to interact with the element or get information from it.
-In this test, we use `sendKeys` to type into `<input>`s, `click` to click a button, and `getText` to return the content of an element.
+In this test, use`sendKeys` to type into `<input>`s, `click` to click a button, and `getText` to return the content of an element.

 `element` takes one parameter, a Locator, which describes how to find the element.
 The `by` object creates Locators.
-Here, we're using three types of Locators:
+Here, three types of Locators are used:

   - `by.model('first')` to find the element with `ng-model="first"`.
-If you inspect the Calculator page source, you will see this is `<input type=text ng-model="first">`.
+If Calculator page source is inspected, this is seen `<input type=text ng-model="first">`.
   - `by.id('gobutton')` to find the element with the given id.
 This finds `<button id="gobutton">`.
   - `by.binding('latest')` to find the element bound to the variable `latest`.
 This finds the span containing `{{latest}}`